osu-cascades/batabase/README.md

 - [x] figure out if recovery contact is an organization or if it should inherit through contact
 - [x] remove "FederalAgency" field from sample_unit

-### Data

-- [ ] add species and species group models where they have a many to many relationship
-- [ ] update all seeding data using current access data
-- [x] look into new sample unit data to see what must be done to use that instead of the current sample unit set
-- [x] add detector location seeding data and seed it
-- [x] add extra columns to detector locations from the data
-- [x] add fake detector data to build test database
-- [x] swap out activerecord-import for the new rails 6 method of bulk building data from pre made datasets (activerecord-import is better for our use case)
-- [x] finishing cleaning sample unit data

 ### Workflow

 - [ ] convert upload workflow to use manually made upload form